 LOVE IS A CHOICE

-In this verse we see that the union between man and woman is a portrayal of the divine romance between Christ and the Church.
-The only reason man and woman are attracted to each other and desire to build a life together, is because this principal is true in a spiritual sense.
+In this verse, we see that the union between man and woman is a portrayal of the divine romance between Christ and the Church.
+The only reason man and woman are attracted to each other and desire to build a life together is because this principle is true in a spiritual sense.
 The natural realm is an illustration of the spiritual realm, and all spiritual truths existed long before the natural ones were manifested.
-In the same that way men and women seek each other to become one, so our spirits are also seeking oneness with God–and He with us.
+In the same way, men and women seek each other to become one, so our spirits are also seeking oneness with God–and He with us.

 Just as Eve was brought forth from Adam’s side, so the church was brought forth from the wounded side of Jesus.
 We are “bone of His bone and flesh of His flesh.”
 God is a “family man” seeking to establish a union of love between His son Jesus and His Bride, who is the church.
 Together, they will rule His creation and bring forth many offspring, just as Adam and Ever were originally commissioned to do.